GoogleCloudPlatform/container-engine-accelerators/gke-topology-scheduler/README.md

 Now apply the scheduling and label daemons to the cluster so that pods will automatically be scheduled with the correct schedulingGates

--   Apply `label-nodes-daemon.yaml` daemonset to the cluster by running `kubectl apply -f label-nodes-daemon.yaml`.
 -   Apply `schedule-daemon.yaml` daemonset to the cluster by running `kubectl apply -f schedule-daemon.yaml`.
+-   If GKE <1.31, apply `label-nodes-daemon.yaml` daemonset
+    to the cluster by running `kubectl apply -f label-nodes-daemon.yaml`.

 To let the daemon "pick up" the workload for scheduling, simply add a schedulingGate that starts with ”gke.io/topology-aware-auto-”, for example:

 ```
   schedulingGates:
   - name: "gke.io/topology-aware-auto-my-job-name"